memfault/interrupt/_posts/2024-10-24-memfault-esp-component.md

 <video autoplay loop src="/img/esp-component/zissou.webm" alt="Steve Zissou: let me tell you about my boat GIF"></video>

-ESP-IDF's build system is based on CMake, and has a LOT of features and options.
+ESP-IDF's build system is based on CMake and has a LOT of features and options.

 The manual is here if you're interested in going on a deep dive:

 - [ESP-IDF CMake Build System](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/build-system.html)

-From our perspective, there's essentially 4 steps that happen when you build an ESP-IDF based project[^1] (names are my own):
+From our perspective, there are essentially 4 steps that happen when you build an ESP-IDF-based project[^1] (names are my own):

 ![Picture of 4 steps of esp-idf build system](/img/esp-component/idf.py-build-system.excalidraw.svg)